Getting started with Webshell Behavior Detector

 Available in VPC

-If you've checked the supported environments and required specifications of Webshell Behavior Detector, and thoroughly learned the overall scenarios and terms, then you're now ready to start using Webshell Behavior Detector.
+If you've checked the supported environments and required specifications of Webshell Behavior Detector and thoroughly learned the overall scenarios and glossary, you're now ready to start using Webshell Behavior Detector.
 The first thing to do now is to request subscription for the Webshell Behavior Detector service.
-You can request subscription to Webshell Behavior Detector and manage your subscription in NAVER Cloud Platform's console.
+You can request subscription to Webshell Behavior Detector and manage your subscription in the NAVER Cloud Platform console.

 Request subscription to service